 There are football matches.
 Then there’s El Clasico.
 Easily one of the most anticipated sporting events worldwide, it’s a special occasion whenever FC Barcelona and Real Madrid square off against each other.
 Not only do these two teams represent the biggest cities in Spain, but the storied rivalry also reflects centuries of political and cultural tensions that continue to this day.
 When these two sides take the pitch, the country collectively stops for ninety consecutive minutes of heart-throbbing intensity.
 Whether you’re chanting in the stands or cheering on from a bar in Madrid or Barcelona, the passionate atmosphere is all the same.
 Sit back with company, have a few cañas, and enjoy.

 From the flamboyant street parades to the electrifying all-night parties, the Carnival de Santa Cruz de Tenerife is considered to be the second biggest of its kind in the world, behind only the famous festivities in Rio de Janeiro.
 This brilliant spectacle has been celebrated for over four centuries in Tenerife, the largest of the Canary Islands, drawing thousands of international visitors in search of fun.
-For fifteen days every February, the streets come alive with joie de vivre, freedom, and extravagance.
+For fifteen days every February (the best time to visit Spain), the streets come alive with joie de vivre, freedom, and extravagance.
 Located just off the coast of Africa, Tenerife’s year-round sun and beautiful beaches make for the ideal getaway.

 Arranged in the 17th century specifically for Felipe IV and the royal family, the glorious gardens of the Parque del Buen Retiro are filled with marble monuments, picturesque waters, and elegant architecture.
 Since opening to the public in 1868, the park has served as a focal point of life among Madrileños.
 At any given time, you’ll see friends gathering for coffee at one of many open-air terraces, professionals coming to read on their lunch break, and couples paddling along in a row boat.
 You can also take a tour of the nearby Palacio Real and soak up the extravagance through 50 rooms with lavish old-world décor, a priceless amount of traditional paintings, and a shiny collection of weapons and armour.